-Symptom response to antibiotic prescribing strategies in acute sore throat in adults: the DESCARTE prospective cohort study in UK general practice.
+Symptom response to antibiotic prescribing strategies in acute sore throat in adults: The DESCARTE prospective cohort study in UK general practice

-Moore M., Stuart B., Hobbs FR., Butler CC., Hay AD., Campbell J., Delaney BC., Broomfield S., Barratt P., Hood K., Everitt HA., Mullee M., Williamson I., Mant D., Little P., DESCARTE investigators None.
+Moore M., Stuart B., Hobbs FDR., Butler CC., Hay AD., Campbell J., Delaney BC., Broomfield S., Barratt P., Hood K., Everitt H., Mullee M., Williamson I., Mant D., Little P.